 Getting Started

-To obtain a fresh context store, just call the parameterlesscreateContext()
+To obtain a fresh Eagle Eye instance, just call thecreateEagleEye(...) function.1

 2